MrSam/php-edge-nginx/README.md

-# edge-docker-php
+# php-edge-nginx
-Ubuntu 14.04 running Nginx 1.9 with Pagespeed and PHP 5.6.
-Plays nicely with [dredger](https://github.com/outeredge/dredger).
+Docker file for edge servers running Nginx with modpagespeed and php fpm Original idea came from [David Windell] (https://github.com/davidwindell)

 ## Configuration Options
 Most configuration can be done with environment variables.
 Here are the available options;